It is an unfortunate truth of this world that sometimes the worst monsters are unable to find homes.

 (Here is the thing, though: neither I nor they are used to sharing space, but I wouldn't wish a life of dumpster-fishing & begging for scraps on anyone.)

-Six Impossible Things has become a canvas of sorts.
+This blog has become a canvas of sorts.
 It chronicles my journey to live & create alongside the illnesses that I will never fully escape, to keep pushing through their growling in my head.
-I like to think it’s letting me express these things a bit better, & even help you tame your own monsters.
+I like to think it's letting me express these things a bit better, & even help you tame your own monsters.
 Perhaps we could heal together.

 Here is my to-do list for now: